sandialabs/sdynpy/docs/source/example_problems/rattlesnake_demonstration.rst

 -------------------------

 Now that we have data and geometry, we can perform experimental modal analysis.
-We will fit modes both with SMAC and PolyMax.
+We will fit modes both with SMAC and PolyPy.
 First we will do SMAC, so we can call :py:class:`sdpy.SMAC_GUI<sdynpy.modal.sdynpy_smac.SMAC_GUI>` in the IPython console to load the GUI.